unordinarity/tonystyle/readme.md

 # Boring technical details

-Project is monorepo with simple hierarchy: `tonystyle` depends on all secondary packages.
+Project is monorepo with simple hierarchy: `@tonystyle/tonystyle` depends on all secondary packages.

 ### Whole project